OrionGuy64/orionsflasharchive.github.io/README.md

-This repo hosts ~30 old flash games, with HTML files that work for all of them to play them on your own device.
+This repo hosts a bunch of old flash games that work in Actionscript 2.
+Actionscript 3 will be added when Ruffle compatiblilty allows for such.